myasmin/Capstone_2_Project/README.md

 ## FINDINGS FROM THE ANALYSIS:

 Random Forest and Logistic Regression performed well as classifiers [details analysis here](https://github.com/myasmin/Capstone_2_Project/blob/master/Modelling.ipynb), but I felt there is still scope for defining pipelines and finding important features.
-The ‘Labelbinarizer’ (Scikitlearn library) helped to reduce the dimensionality, but it didn’t comply well for pipeline designing and important feature finding
+The ‘Labelbinarizer’ (Scikitlearn library) helped to reduce the dimensionality, but it didn’t comply well for pipeline designing and important feature finding.

+In general, Churn Prediction is a challenge for all kinds of business.
+It contributes a lot in telecommunication business in terms of planning, budget, marketing, campaign, service etc. The goal of this initiative is to reach out to the customers to prevent leaving the company.
+The performance of the classifier will always be a trade-off between precision and recall.
+If done with proper interpretation, this might lead to a helpful Churn prediction model.

+The findings from the analysis regarding Customer Churn due to Attitude of Support/ Service person, Competitor’s Offers, Contract type etc are the helpful findings, but using these findings for predictive modeling needs more deeper attention from data and software engineering perspective.

+## ACKNOWLEDGEMENT:

+Tools and Software: Python 3.9 (Most Commonly libraries listed below):
+* Numpy,
+* Pandas,
+* Matplotlib,
+* Seaborn,
+* Statsmodels,
+* Scikitlearn,
+* Pickle etc.

 _________________________________________